Breakthrough technology development to decarbonize steelmaking processes

 Development of low–concentration CO2 separation and capture technology (subsidized by the Green Innovation Fund)

-To separate and capture CO2 efficiently from low–pressure, low–concentration emission gases (with a CO2 concentration not exceeding 10% at the atmospheric pressure), we will take on the development and social implementation of a new CO2 separating agent (structurally flexible PCP), which has higher CO2 selectivity than the conventional CO2 separating agent (zeolite) and enables CO2 adsorption and desorption with minimal levels of pressure operation.
+To separate/capture CO2 efficiently from low-pressure, low concentration emission gases (with a CO2 concentration of 10% or less at the atmospheric pressure), we are working on the development and social implementation of a new CO2 separating agent (structurally flexible PCP), which has higher CO2 selectivity and enables CO2 adsorption and desorption with minimal levels of pressure operation.

 *If you are viewing this document on a smartphone, enlarge the figure and use it.